Skip links

 How Retirement Affects Mental Health: Helping Seniors Transition to a New Phase of Life

-For young people, retirement is a vague and far-off concept.
-The idea that you don’t have to go to work seems like a fantasy or when you’re young.
-Instead, you get to live on a permanent vacation where your time is, for the most part, your own.
-That could mean spending all day in your garden, taking a cruise you’ve always dreamed of, or just becoming one with the sofa and watching TV.
+For young people, retirement can be a vague and far-off concept.
+The idea that you don’t have to go to work seems like a fantasy when you’re young.
+Instead of working, you get to go on a permanent vacation where your time is, for the most part, your own.
+That can mean spending all day in your garden, taking a cruise you’ve always dreamed of, or just becoming one with the sofa and watching TV.

-However, it’s important to remember that retirement is a monumental transition in an older person’s life, and like all colossal life transitions, it can wreak havoc on one’s mental health in ways that we can’t fathom in our youth.
+However, it’s important to remember that retirement is a monumental transition in an older person’s life, and like all big life transitions, it can wreak havoc on one’s mental health in ways that we can’t fathom in our younger days.
 According to a report by CBS News, an estimated 29% of retirees suffer some form of depression.
 Who expects to be depressed when they retire?

-In this blog, we’ll explore problems that seniors face when entering retirement and how you can be the steady hand that guides your loved ones through the sometimes troubled waters of retirement.
+In this blog, we’ll explore some issues that seniors face when entering retirement and how you can be the steady hand that guides your loved ones through the potentially troubled waters of retirement.

 How Retirement Impacts Mental Health

-Some may not understand the idea that older people, like our parents, might face mental health issues caused by retiring.
-However, consider the fact that when a person retires, a major chapter of their life has ended.
-The day after they retire, your parents are faced with a new reality and they will need your help.
+For some, it may come as a surprise that the prospect of retirement can trigger mental health issues in senior citizens.
+We urge you to consider the fact that when a person retires, a major chapter of their life has ended.
+The day after they retire, your parents are faced with a new reality and they may need your help.

 The Shift in Identity from Worker Bee to Retiree